Food Cupboard Overview

 Currently we offer three programs to fulfill our mission:

-Minnesota Kitchen Meals: Free heat and eat meals provided to the campus community through an initiative of Second Harvest Heartland.
+Kitchen Coalition Meals: Free heat and eat meals provided to the campus community through an initiative of Second Harvest Heartland.
 Available throughout the week starting late Tuesday upon arrival on a first come first served basis.

 As of May 2022, North Hennepin Community College's Food Cupboard is now a part of The Emergency Food Assistance Program.
 Part of our participation in this program requires that we undergo an annual registration process for all visitors receiving grocery or snack items from the Food Cupboard.